prmr/SoftwareDesign/modules/Module-04.md

 **Branch and conditions coverage** is defined as satisfying both the branch and basic conditions criteria.

-**Compound conditions** is defined as achieved each possible evaluation of compound conditions.
+**Compound conditions** is defined as achieving each possible evaluation of compound conditions.
 In the general case the compound conditions criterion is also considered "theoretical" because of the the large number of resulting combinations.

 Some of the coverage criteria have a **subsumption relation** between them.
 For criterion A to *subsume* criterion B means that if A is achieved, B is implicitly achieved.
-The following subsumptions relations exist between the criteria seen in this module (the relation is [transitive](https://en.wikipedia.org/wiki/Transitive_relation)):
+The following subsumption relations exist between the criteria seen in this module (the relation is [transitive](https://en.wikipedia.org/wiki/Transitive_relation)):

 * Branch subsumes Statement
 * Path subsumes Branch
 * Branch and conditions subsumes both branch and basic conditions (by definition)
 * Compound conditions subsumes branch and conditions

+### Practical Coverage Analysis

+Test coverage is typically computed by tools that *instrument* the source or bytecode and report how much coverage is achieved for different criteria supported by the tool.
+In this course we use the EclEmma Eclipse plug-in to compute coverage.
+EclEmma supports instruction, line (a proxy for statement), and branch coverage.
+See the Module 0 exercises for instructions on how to install and run EclEmma.

+### Acknowledgements

+The part of this module on test case selection and structural testing was adapted from a lecture originally created by Prof. Andreas Zeller based on material from the book "Software Testing and Analysis: Process, Principles, and Techniques”, by Pezze & Young, Wiley, 2008

 ## Reading